team-uhp/team-uhp.github.io/index.md

 <img class="padded" src="images\pages\owner-project-page.png">

 **Sign In Page** <br>
-The project's sign in page customized with UH Manoa's colors which is what it will be mainly used for.
+The project's sign in page customized with UH Manoa's colors.
 Place holder right now for future functionality of recovering password.

 <img class="padded" src="images\pages\viewer-sign-in-page.png">

 **Sign Up Page** <br>
-The project's sign in page customized with UH Manoa's colors which is what it will be mainly used for.
+The project's sign in page customized with UH Manoa's colors.
+May or may not use this page to input details related to things like username, interests, account details.
+To be decided

 <img class="padded" src="images\pages\viewer-sign-up-page.png">